 The Company leases offices on #25 Hasivim St. in Petach Tikva.
-The contractual term of the aforesaid leases ends on December 31, 2024.
-The lease liability and right-of-use asset initially recognized in the statement of financial position as of December 31, 2020 in respect of the lease of offices amount to NIS 22,239 thousand (see Note 19) and NIS 21,806 thousand (see Note 7), respectively.
+The lease liability and right-of-use asset initially recognized in the statement of financial position as of December 31, 2020 in respect of the lease of offices amount to NIS 22,239 thousand and NIS 21,806 thousand, respectively.